holepunchto/dht-rpc/README.md

     // start the query by querying these nodes
     // useful if you are re-doing a query from a set of closest nodes.
   ],
+  replies: [
+    // similar to nodes, but if you useful if you have an array of closest replies instead
+    // from a previous query.
+  ],
   map (reply) {
     // map the reply into what you want returned on the stram return { onlyValue: reply.value }